 13. Desire for Affirmation from People vs. God

-If your church members are more focused on their standing amongst people vs. God, you have a problem.
+If your church leaders are more focused on their standing amongst people than God, you have a problem.
 There are a few obvious signs that your church is looking for affirmation from people.

-First, you do things to get a “good job” or “congratulations” from people.
-It's like the Pharisees that stood on the corners; they wanted affirmation from men about how holy they were.
+These leaders aim for a “good job” or “congratulations” from people, similar to the Pharisees that stood on the corners.
+They wanted affirmation from men about how holy they were.
 They were seeking attention, which meant that their primary goal wasn't to please God.

 What to Do About It